dandevs/pipe-x/README.md

  * Make observables cold
  * Pipe.pipe direct link / terminate when appened pipes finishes
  * Make operators for use# PipeX

-Experimental toy that both combines FRP and FP